mireiasuefra/portfolio-mireiasuefra/README.md

 ## Comments 📚

 I have chosen React as the framework for the exercise, as it is the one I am most familiar with.
 To create the project, I used [Create React App](https://create-react-app.dev/) and added SASS to work with the styles.
+I have also added Typescrip as it is something I have been working with lately and I want to deepen my knowledge.

 ## Built with 🚀